On the big quantum cohomology of coadjoint varieties: Introduction

 \subsection{Coadjoint variety in type $\rA$}

-In type $\rA$ the behaviour is slightly different due to the fact that the Picard rank is $2$ in this case.
+In type $\rA$ the situation is slightly different due to the fact that the Picard rank is $2$ in this case.
 Indeed, in type $\rA_n$ the coadjoint variety is the two-step flag variety $\Fl(1,n,n+1)$.
 The small quantum cohomology has the following explicit description.
+Here we deviate from our conventions on quantum cohomology (see Section \ref{subsection:conventions-and-notation-for-quantum-cohomology}) and view the small quantum cohomology of $\Fl(1,n,n+1)$ as an algebra over the polynomial ring $\bQ[q_1, q_2]$.

 \begin{proposition}[{\cite[Proposition 7.2]{ChPe}}] The small quantum cohomology of $\Fl(1,n,n+1)$ is the quotient of

 modulo the relations